 One of the great benefits of practicing mindfulness and awareness is that we become more flexible and more resilient.
 How does this happen?
 It happens because training in mindfulness by focusing on the breath keeps our mind in the present, and training in awareness allows us to clearly see our mind’s patterns and let go.
 We let go of whatever it was that took us away from experiencing the present moment felt experience.
 We let go of whatever we were caught up in, whatever we were being distracted by.

 In this present moment who knows what can happen?
 This present moment is a delightful surprise, if we’re open to discovering what the possibilities are.
 Through practicing meditation, instead of feeling like we have to think about and control everything, we’re inspired to relax more; to let go and see what happens.
 We’re willing to look at the possibilities and the options.
 It’s a huge shift, and it happens thanks to mindfulness and awareness practice.
 Meditation teaches us that we can afford to relax, we can afford to be present.
 Even if something difficult happens, we can bounce back.
 We call this gaining resilience.

-This article is excerpted from Khaydroup Podvoll's teachings in the Mindworks Journey: Level 4 Resilience.
-To access the Mindworks path to personal transformation, download the Mindworks Meditation App.
-It is chock full of guided meditations, inspiration Mind Talks and short Daily Cup Contemplations.
+This article is excerpted from Khaydroup Podvoll’s teachings in the Mindworks Journey: Level 4 Resilience.
+To access the Mindworks path to personal transformation, sign up for a Mindworks Meditation Course.
+They are chock full of guided meditations, inspiration Mind Talks and short Daily Cup Contemplations.